aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

 named "features" that holds a Spark ML Vector equal in dimension to the value of the FeatureDim parameter.

+You can view the `PySpark API Documentation for SageMaker Spark here <http://sagemaker-pyspark.readthedocs.io/en/latest/>`_

 Running on SageMaker Notebook Instances
 ---------------------------------------